What is Free Software

 There are also terms that are commonly misused as synonyms to describe Free Software.
 “Public Domain” is one of such terms, and it is important to maintain a distinction between Free Software and public domain.
 Put in simple terms, the public domain consists of all creative work (including software) to which no copyright applies.
 The rights to these works may have expired, been expressly waived, or may be inapplicable.
 While these are the very general principles behind the public domain, the decisive factor of what constitutes public domain will always be determined by the legal principles in the country in which a work is to be used.

 While software in the public domain certainly can overlap with the aims of Free Software, as a rule, Free Software is not synonymous with public domain.
 Indeed, most of Free Software is bound by the rules of copyright.
 Especially in the European Union, the existing copyright and patent systems make it difficult to identify a work under the public domain accurately.
-To avoid ambiguities in how you intend to share a piece of work, it therefore is preferable to use a Free Software license rather than to placing the work in the public domain, as a Free Software license is able to provide clear and comprehensible legal information on the rights and obligations over that software.
+To avoid ambiguities in how you intend to share a piece of work, it therefore is preferable to use a Free Software licence rather than placing the work in the public domain, as a Free Software licence is able to provide clear and comprehensible legal information on the rights and obligations involved in using that software.

 The numerous advantages of Free Software are a benefit in themselves, but also contribute positively to other technical and non-technical fields.
 Since the FSFE's foundation in 2001, we have been exploring different areas and how Free Software can make a difference.